Skip to main content

 Screenshot of the Copilot icon in VS Code with a tooltip for a content exclusion.

-For more information, see "Configuring content exclusions for GitHub Copilot."
+For more information, see "Excluding content from GitHub Copilot."

 GitHub Copilot content exclusions are not being applied

-• Excluding content from GitHub Copilot is currently in public beta and is subject to change.
+Excluding content from GitHub Copilot is currently in beta and is subject to change.

 Error: "GitHub Copilot could not connect to server.
 Extension activation failed"